alexwlchan/alexwlchan.net/src/_drafts/maps-for-pyconuk.md

   </li>
   <li>
     <p>
-      I lightly shaded the stairs, hallways, and bits of corridor I expect people to use.
+      I lightly shaded the stairs, hallways, and bits of corridor I expect people to use or get to the rooms.
       I&rsquo;m trying to say &ldquo;you shouldn&rsquo;t need to go outside these areas&rdquo;.
     </p>
   </li>